Solopreneurs

 If you've been collecting prompts and wondering why nothing's changed, now you know.
 Prompts are ingredients.
 Systems are meals.
 You don't need more ingredients.
 You need the recipe.

 The solopreneurs who are actually saving 10+ hours a week with AI aren't the ones with the biggest prompt libraries.
-They're the ones with connected workflows they run on a schedule.
+They're the ones with connected workflows they run on a schedule — the same approach laid out in how to build a marketing system as a solopreneur.
 Systems, not prompts.

 Implement this weekend.
 Pick one system.
 Map the workflow.
 Run it once.
 Then repeat.
 If you want the complete system — all five AI marketing workflows connected by the architecture that makes them work together — The AI Marketing Stack packages everything into one download.